Logo BusinessBecause - The business school voice

 You are not allowed to use your own calculator for the GMAT or GRE math questions.
 You can however use a calculator provided to you throughout the GRE test.

-For the GMAT, a calculator is provided for use during the Integrated Reasoning GMAT section only.
-For the GMAT Quantitative Reasoning section, you are provided with note boards and markers to work out your calculations.
+For the GMAT, an on-screen calculator is available for use during the Data Insights section only.
+For the GMAT Quantitative Reasoning section, you are permitted note boards and markers to work out your calculations.

 GMAT vs GRE Scoring

-GMAT test-takers receive one overall score between 200 (the lowest possible score) and 800 (the highest possible score).
+GMAT test-takers receive an overall score between 205 (the lowest possible score) and 805 (the highest possible score).

-Your GMAT score is based on your scores for the verbal and quantitative sections of the exam.
-These are graded between 0 and 60, although test-takers rarely score lower than 6 or higher than 51 on these questions.
+Your GMAT score is based on your scores for all three sections of the exam.
+These are graded between 60 and 90.

 GRE test takers come away with three different scores, one for each section of the exam.
 Verbal reasoning and quantitative reasoning sections are scored between 130 and 170, in 1-point increments.
 The analytical writing score is scored between 0 and 6, in 0.5-point increments.